HoboChen/hoboreadpapers/distributed-system.md

 ## [PolarFS: An Ultra-low Latency and Failure Resilient Distributed File System for Shared Storage Cloud Database](http://www.vldb.org/pvldb/vol11/p1849-cao.pdf)

 VLDB 2018。

+Recently, decoupling storage from compute has become a trend for cloud computing industry.

+1. Hardware of compute / storage nodes can be different.
+2. Disks on different storage nodes can form one pool form fragmentation and storage usage concerns.
+3. There is no local persistent state on compute nodes(?), which makes it easier and faster for database migration.

+*PolarFS* is designed and implemented to prove a better filesystem comparing to the other common products as there does exist trade-off between consistent and performance.

+- Distributed filesystems like HDFS and Ceph are found with much higher latency, and have no use of new hardwares such as RMDA or NVMe.
+- General-purpose filesystems like ext4 running on bare metal hardwares are lack of scalability, fault tolerence and usage effciency.

+*PolarFS* do use the user space network stack and IO stack.
+*PolarFS* proposes *ParallelRaft* as Raft seriously impedes the I/O scalability when using extra low latency hardware.

+For NVMe and RDMA, traditional techniques such as kernel space disk drivers or kernel space TCP/IP stack become the bottleneck.

+PolarFS has 2 layers:

+- Layer 1 is storage layer, which manages all the disk resoures and provides a database volume for every database instance.(Q)
+- Layer 2 is filesystem layer, which supports file management and is responsible for mutual exclusion and synchronization of concurrent accesses to file system metadata.

+For storage layer:

+1. A volumn is allocated for each database instance and is composed of chunks.
+The capacity of volumns ranges from 10GB to 100TB.
+1. Chunks are distributed among ChunkServers, whose relica are placed to three distinct ChunkServers.
+1. Size of chunks are 10GB

+Q:

+- `recv()`
+- Layer 1

 # 分布式锁